jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=transactions:read-attribute(name=average-commit-time)`

 ## syntax of the operation to get the `transactions` `default-timeout`
-the default timeout, in seconds, for a new transaction started by the transaction manager (see also the `maximum-timeout` attribute). get the `transactions` `default-timeout` attribute.
+the default timeout, in seconds, for a new transaction started by the transaction manager (see also the '`maximum-timeout`' attribute). get the `transactions` `default-timeout` attribute.
 `/subsystem=transactions:read-attribute(name=default-timeout)`